Venom (VENOM) Price Reaches $0.13 on Exchanges

-Venom (VENOM) traded 8.3% lower against the dollar during the 24-hour period ending at 14:00 PM E.T. on July 4th.
-Over the last seven days, Venom has traded down 16% against the dollar.
-One Venom coin can now be purchased for $0.13 or 0.00000216 BTC on popular cryptocurrency exchanges.
-Venom has a market cap of $231.22 million and $2.01 million worth of Venom was traded on exchanges in the last 24 hours.
+Venom (VENOM) traded up 0.7% against the dollar during the 1-day period ending at 21:00 PM E.T. on July 9th.
+One Venom coin can now be bought for approximately $0.13 or 0.00000227 BTC on exchanges.
+Over the last seven days, Venom has traded down 5.7% against the dollar.
+Venom has a total market capitalization of $239.60 million and approximately $4.63 million worth of Venom was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.